Disclosure: When you buy through links on our website we may earn a commission.

 • Alcoholic beverages over 140 proof, like grain alcohol or certain types of rum.

-• Any other potentially dangerous substances will not be a part of the 3-1-1 rule.
+• Any other potentially dangerous substances will not be a part of TSAโ€™s rule.

 3 1 1 rule cannot take2

-The 3-1-1 Rule Exceptions
+The 3 1 1 Rule Exceptions

-However, there are some exceptions to the 3 1 1 rule for liquids.
+However, there are some exceptions to the liquids rule.
 For instance, if you are coming to the US from an overseas airport on an international flight, you can enter with duty-free liquids.
-In other words, when you buy bottles of alcohol or, let’s say, some liquid makeup, you can have more than 3.4 ounces, as stated in the 3 1 1 rule.
+In other words, when you buy bottles of alcohol or, letโ€™s say, some liquid makeup, you can have more than 3.4 ounces.

 A second exception includes nourishment for infants and children.
 These items include breast milk, formula, baby/toddler food, and toddler drinks.
-TSA requires you to take all products out of your bags and place them in a bin to pass through the security scanners.
-It will also help to inform TSA of what you are carrying and why.
+TSA looks at baby items differently.
+They are necessary for a babyโ€™s survival.
 See further rules on the TSA site.

 3-1-1 rule baggie

-How To Pack Liquids In Your Carry-on
+Pointers To Pack Liquids In A Carry-on

-Preparing Your Liquids
+Preparing Liquids

 At the Security Checkpoint